• Skip to main content

 Key Takeaways

-• Fake AI Maduro images spread before newsrooms could verify them.
+• Fake AI Maduro images went viral before newsrooms could verify them.

-• Deepfake speed and volume now outpace traditional fact-checking.
+• Deepfake speed and volume now exceed traditional fact-checking.

-• Newsrooms need faster AI-assisted verification to stay credible.
+• Newsrooms need AI-assisted verification to keep pace and credibility.

 The incident marks one of the first times synthetic imagery has depicted a major figure during a rapidly unfolding news event, according to a New York Times report by Stuart A. Thompson and Tiffany Hsu.